-Format/Condition: New hardcover book with dust jacket in Fine condition.
+Format/Condition: New hardcover book with dust jacket in Near Fine condition: tiny tear to bottom of dust jacket, barely noticeable.
 701 pages, index.
 Dimensions: 6.1 x 9.1 x 2 inches.
 Illustrated with 80 wood engravings.

 Description: Over one and a half centuries after its original publication, Thaddeus Norris’s "The American Angler’s Book" remains a classic heavily sought after by fishing enthusiasts and collectors.
 Considered father of American fly fishing, Norris’s encyclopedic compilation of nineteenth-century tackle and the making of it, information on diverse fish species, and fishing theories and musings was an immensely important tome that helped popularize sport fishing in the United States.
 Much of the information is still relevant to pursuers of the modern sport.
 Topics covered include:

 • Hooks, sinkers, swivels, leaders, snoods, lines, rods, and reelsWith information copiously gathered and published during the American Civil War, Norris was a leader in his field.
 Containing a wealth of exquisite engravings, "The American Angler’s Book" is a must-have addition to any serious fly-fisher’s collection.

 • Perch, pike, carp, herring, catfish and eels, salmon, and trout species and behaviors

 • Saltwater and fly fishing methods and tackle

 • Repairs, fly-making, and rod-making

 Chapter I Angling

 Chapter IV The Perch Family-Percidae